“A GREAT DAY WHERE WE WERE GIVEN NEW IDEAS”

 Credit Control Training?
 But I’ve been doing the job for years!

-Over the last 10 months our requests to run training courses have taken us from London to Kent to Northern Ireland to Leicester and even Germany!
-We have worked with a cross-section of industries ranging from insurance companies to manufacturers and shared service centres and all the while we have met some terrific people and helped them hone their skills.
+Through our delivery of training courses, we have worked with a cross-section of industries ranging from insurance companies to manufacturers and shared service centres and all the while we have met some terrific people and helped them hone their skills.

 On this basis, credit control training is win; win all the way!